GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Method

-where $\mathcal{V}$ is constructed as the union of two subsets: (i) pixels that pass the conventional depth-based reprojection consistency check, and (ii) pixels that are identified as co-visible by our Gaussian visibility-aware opacity.
-As illustrated in Fig.~2, the resulting region $\mathcal{V}$ corresponds to the ``Gaussian visibility-aware mask''.
-The parameter $\lambda$ controls the relative contribution of the visibility term.
+where $\mathcal{V}$ denotes the union of two subsets: (i) pixels satisfying conventional depth-based consistency, and (ii) pixels identified as co-visible by the proposed Gaussian visibility-aware opacity map $O_r$.
+The hyperparameter $\lambda$ dynamically balances the contribution of the visibility term.